irmen/Pyro5/docs/source/servercode.rst

 - properties (these will be available as remote attributes on the proxy) It's not possible to expose a 'private' property (name starting with underscore).
 You can't expose attributes directly.
 It is required to provide a @property for them and decorate that with ``@expose``, if you want to provide a remotely accessible attribute.
-- classes as a whole (exposing a class has the effect of exposing every nonprivate method and property of the class automatically)
+- classes as a whole (exposing a class has the effect of exposing every nonprivate method and property of the class automatically).
+  *Note*: only the direct members of the class are exposed.
+If it's part of a class hierarchy, the members of the base class(es) are *not* automatically exposed as well - you'll still have to ``@expose`` those explicitly.
+This is to avoid making stuff remotely accessible by accident.

 Anything that isn't decorated with ``@expose`` is not remotely accessible.